rsharma5128/student/navigation/about.md

 - My family is South Indian, with my mother being from Tamil Nadu and my father being from Karnataka

-- My family is normal sized
+- My family is more on my dad's side, with there being a good bit of people centralized in India
 - The gallery has some goofy photos of me, my sister and friends

 <comment>